mpmont/blog.marcomonteiro.net/all_collections/_posts/2013-08-19-the-ch-experience.md

 ---
 layout: post
 title: The CH experience
 date: 2013-08-19
 tag: experience,life,work
 description: Earlier this year I got out of the previous company I was working for.
 My plan was simple.
 Earn enough money to live on my own as a freelancer.

-However
 author: Marco Monteiro
 categories: [experience,life,work]
 ---

 Earlier this year I got out of the previous company I was working for.
 My plan was simple.
 Earn enough money to live on my own as a freelancer.

 However things didn't go exactly as expected.
 Mainly because living as a freelancer in Portugal sucks.
 Almost all the companies are in the toilet hence you only get paid when they can and not when you should.

 So I decided to try the market again and go after another full time job.
 I only had two requirements:

 * <i class="icon-angle-right"></i> Work for a small company
 * <i class="icon-angle-right"></i> Don't have to move to another city